adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #8 Establish the rough format of the app in the App.js file

-#9 Begin work on the first component on the front-end (sidebar)
+#9 Begin work on the components on the front-end (sidebar & chat)

+#10 In the .css for each component, establish how much of the screen each component will take up

+#12 Install Material-Ui/core in the front-end folder and then install Material-Ui/icons in the front-end folder as well